 Batavia, est. 1932

 Oliver’s Candies was established in 1932 by Joseph Boyd Oliver.
-Oliver’s uses original family-proven recipes, the very best ingredients, including real butter, cream, honey, and other natural products.
+Oliver’s uses original, family-proven recipes with the best ingredients, including real butter, cream, honey, and other natural products.

 Wahl’s Candies